World´s highest point has more than 200 bodies on the mountains. Advise: Not to visit!

 Cuba.
 You might dream of doing mambo in the street to the sound of Cuban drums, and you have the options.
 But a mysterious illness, suspected as a health-attack, felled ill 21 employees at the US embassy.
 Caution is urged until the cause of the attacks is uncovered.

 India.
 Many has placed the Taj Mahal pretty close to the top of any bucket list.
 But as with any great beauty, there is repairs involved.
 The Taj Mahal´s dome and four minarets undergo mud-pack therapy.
-Give it until 2019 at the earliest.
+Give it until end of 2019 at the earliest.

 The Galapagos.
 The Ecuadorian government has incredibly strict laws in order to preserve the fragile marine and terrestrial ecosystems from human and, more specifically, tourist interference.
 However, be careful when considering the Galapagos as a destination – if you love this wonderful world